It's time to get on the phone with a recruiter. Are you ready?

 If you're anxious about what questions you should ask during a phone call with a recruiter, it always helps to do thorough research about the company prior to the phone screen.
 Although recruiters may not expect you to know everything about the company at this stage, you should still have a firm understanding about the position you're interviewing for.

 There is a significant difference between talking to someone who has done their homework and someone that is trying to wing it over the phone without any substance.
 Experienced recruiters can tell the difference the moment you start talking, so don't ever go into a phone interview unprepared!

 Be sure to demonstrate to the recruiter that you fit the basic requirements for the position advertised by carefully studying the job description provided and listing down the critical deliverables for the role.
 During the phone-screen interview, highlight your strengths in these specific areas to demonstrate your technical aptitude, as well.

 Be willing to discuss salary

 Now, this is a tricky one.
 It's not easy to discuss salary as you don't want to lowball yourself, but avoiding this conversation altogether can only backfire.
-Recruiters ask about salary for a reason: They don't want to waste your time if your expected salary is much higher than what the hiring company is willing to pay.
+Recruiters and hiring managers ask about salary for a reason: They don't want to waste your time if your expected salary is much higher than what the hiring company is willing to pay.

 Some candidates like to beat around the bush when it comes to this question.
 They go through the entire interview process without giving an answer until the very end.
 This is the worst thing you could do!
 If your salary demand is much higher than what the company is offering, not only have you wasted the recruiter's time, but you have also made a bad impression on someone who can introduce you to better jobs in the future.
 Be honest about what you're willing to earn so that you can focus on other job openings if this one doesn't work for you.